 What to do during your first tattoo session

-You’ve done all the prep work and now you’re in the chair.
+You’ve done all the prepare work and now you’re in the chair.
 Here’s what to do to make the tattoo session as comfortable as possible:

 - Arrive on time: Punctuality shows respect for your artist’s schedule.